secureworks/dalton/README.rst

 mostly like break something.

 Sensor configuration files
-are not automatically added when Agents are build or the Controller is run; they must be manually added.
+are not automatically added when Agents are built or the Controller is run; they must be manually added.
 However, the Dalton Controller already comes with the default (from source) config files for Suricata versions 0.8.1 and later, and for Snort 2.9.0 and later.